Kal2403/my-portfolio-project/README.md

 ### Usage

-Once you have opened the `index.html` file in your browser, you should see two section's.
+Once you have opened the `index.html` file in your browser, you should see My-Portafolio-project:
+  - You will see three sections in main.
-- First one is the header with logo and a menu bar to desplay.
-You will see portfolio, about me and contact.
+  - Header for my logo en a menu bar who has the direction to my sections.
-- Second you will the section main who has the content of me and icons from my personal social medias.
+  - A section of my projects.
+  - A section about me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>